conda-forge/conda-forge.github.io/src/user/ci-skeleton.rst

 modified to not accidentally add unwanted conda-smithy temporary files to your repository.

-Also the steps that the ``ci-skeleton`` splits out are very important for wiring everything up properly.
+Also the steps that the ``ci-skeleton`` spits out are very important for wiring everything up properly.
 Luckily, they are easy to perform!
 Let's go through them one-by-one!